-Follow-up visits are necessary to assure the continued health of your eyes.
-You should be instructed to a recommended follow-up schedule.
+- Follow-up visits are necessary to assure the continued health of your eyes.
+You should be instructed to a recommended follow-up schedule. - Some patients will not be able to tolerate extended wear.
+Eye Care Practitioners should carefully evaluate their patients for extended wear prior to prescribing and dispensing.
+Early and frequent followup examinations to determine ocular response to extended wear are elements that are important at this evaluation.

-6. ADVERSE REACTIONS (PROBLEMS AND WHAT TO DO):
+6. ADVERSE REACTIONS (PROBLEMS AND WHAT TO DO)